village-ecodynamics/vep_sim_beyondhooperville/README.md

 Development of the Village simulation by VEP developers has taken place using the Eclipse IDE.
 Here, we provide instructions on compiling the Village code from the command prompt, or from within Eclipse.
 Both require an up-to-date version for the Java SDK and the Git versioning system.
 Git is installed by default on Mac OS X; download Git for Windows [here](https://git-scm.com/download/win), and accept all default values during the installation.
 (A basic overview of common git tasks is provided in the **Installing, cloning, and running in Eclipse IDE** section below.)

 #### Java command line
-The Village simulation requires Java SDK (Java SE 8), available [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Download the Java Development Kit (JDK) for your operating system.
+The Village simulation requires Java SDK, available [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Download the Java Development Kit ("Oracle JDK") for your operating system.
 Be sure to restart any browser you have open during installation.
 On OS X, the SDK should install to `/Library/Java/JavaVirtualMachines`.
 You can check your version of Java by opening up the Terminal (or "Command Prompt" in Windows) and typing `java -version`.
 The version listed should be `1.8.0_11` or higher.
-(See below for alternate instructions on how to install Java on a Mac.)
+(See below for alternate instructions on how to install the Open Java JDK on a Mac.)

 To compile the Village code base, simply download this repository (perhaps using `git clone https://github.com/crowcanyon/vep_sim_beyondhooperville`), change into the `vep_sim_beyondhooperville` directory, and run the following (on Unix-alike OSs):
 ```